dotlang/language/doc/Enhancements.md

 \* - define something like seq in F# to have a generator function to be used in loops.
 `for (x: seq(1..10))`

+\* - Add regex operators for search and replace.

 Y - vairadic functions?
 `func print(x: int, params int[] rest) {...}` params is just a hint to the compiler to create appropriate array